 Beyond avoiding complacency, safety guidelines must be clear and backed with ongoing support.
 Written protocols must be in place, understood by everyone, and examined and updated regularly.
 Communication channels between staff members should be open, encouraged and respected across the company.
 With communication comes engagement.
 Help and encourage your employees to feel involved in safety protocols.
 This includes having them attend meetings on safety issues, monitoring for compliance, and seeking their input for improvements.

 Launching a workplace safety program

-To get a safety program started, Mandell advises companies to establish a four-part cycle: assess, plan, do, and verify.
+If you don't have a workplace safety program, the time to launch one is immediately.
+Mandell advises establishing a four-part cycle: assess, plan, do, and verify.

 There are several resources you can turn to help get your efforts underway.
 OSHA offers sample safety and health programs for specific jurisdictions.
 The Centers for Disease Control and Prevention (CDC) is another source of information with its four-step workplace health model based on your company's size, sector, capacity, and geography.